Skip to Content

 You may avoid PMI on a conventional loan if your credit and loan profile are strong enough.

-For instance, some conventional lenders allow lender-paid PMI option.
+For instance, some conventional lenders allow lender-paid PMI options.
 With these loans, the lender issues a higher mortgage rate in lieu of requiring monthly PMI.
 These aren’t always the best deal, though, since you can’t cancel PMI later (you keep paying it in the form of a higher rate).

 You can also avoid mortgage insurance altogether by coming up with 20% down and using a conventional loan.
 However, this level of down payment is typically unattainable for first-time buyers.